Ready for Transition – Day 2

 In addition, he advised the participants to meditate regularly for about 20 minutes a day, in order to fight anxiety as well as uncertainty and to maintain mental balance, which plays a huge role alongside emotional intelligence.
 As we are heading into difficult times, Timis thinks that governments should support small companies as they re-train their employees and introduce a universal basic income.
 In Spain, for example, everybody will receive money to have at least 500 euros at the end of the month, which provides a safety net to employees.

-Digitalization and the gender gap?
+Digitalization and self-confidence

-Furthermore, Karen Pesse shared an inspiring video in which young girls told the spectators that women could become everything, as well as a book she recommended and some opportunities for scholarships for the participants.
 This was followed by an “Elevator pitch”, a role play in which the participants had to convince her during an imaginary elevator ride to give them a scholarship.
 In that way, participants could learn what companies are looking for and get some useful negotiation tips.

 Among the most important aspects to consider, she mentioned self-confidence, assertiveness, eye contact, and engagement.
 As a last tip she told the participants to search for people that empower them.